kammitama5/kammitama5.github.io/_posts/2022-09-24-Saturday-September-24th.md

 <img src="/images/SummerB22/summerb2.png" width="500">

 ## Things we learned about this week
-- I saw a talk on the Langlands Program (learned about adeles, which I didn't know about before.)
+- I saw a talk on the Langlands Program (learned about adeles, which I didn't know about before.).
 - Saw a talk on Primitive Euleurian Polynomials.
 I missed the first five minutes because I was trying to book a flight and the page crashed lol.
 I needed to book that particular flight to work around my schedule and not miss class.
 Fortunately, it worked out in the end.
 - Our Category Theory seminar is basically drawing diagrams and arguing about things, which is hilarious and fun.
 - I attended the Quantum Computing book club; we covered Hadamard matrices, Tensor Products and the Bloch sphere, which was interesting because when I look at Matrices right now I can't un-see spectral graphs stuff.
 - Amazing sessions covering vector bundles, sections, Christoffel symbols (finally!
 A mentor at NASA had mentioned this to me years ago and
-I had a very very vague idea of what they might be based on application, but it was covered in context this week!) and we even learned Einstein Notation!
+I had a very very vague idea of what they might be based on application, but it was covered in context this week!) and we even learned Einstein Notation and some Gauge Theory!
 - I drew a lot of Graphs (I am taking two Graph Theory classes and a Category Theory independent study class).
 The class is helpful as both prep for oral exams and research I am currently working on.
 I have been working weekly with a professor on writing on the blackboard, and I was even given a book on Combinatorial Puzzles this week!
 I feel like every time I go to their office, I end up leaving with a book!